moorepants/eng122/content/pages/syllabus.rst

-If it is impossible to make office hours, schedule an appointment with Jason by checking his `work calendar`_ and select a free time between 8:00 AM and 6:30 PM Monday-Thursday.
+If it is impossible to make office hours, schedule an appointment with Jason by checking his `work calendar`_ and select a free time between 8:00 AM and 6:30 PM Monday-Friday.
 Send him an email requesting an appointment at the suggested meeting times at least two days in advance.
 You can also email Kenny and request a meeting.

 .. _work calendar: http://www.moorepants.info/work-calendar.html